Playlist: Movie Series and Pieces

 From Kristin Dreyer Kramer | Part of the Reel Discovery series | 03:00

-Each week on Reel Discovery, host Kristin Dreyer Kramer takes a quick look at the latest in movies -- from the hottest new blockbusters to little-known indies and even Blu-ray releases.
+Theneonhighway_small Each week on Reel Discovery, host Kristin Dreyer Kramer takes a quick look at the latest in movies -- from the hottest new blockbusters to little-known indies and even Blu-ray releases.
 Whether you prefer explosive action movies or quiet dramas, you're sure to discover something worth watching.
-On the latest show, Kristin joins in the art world chaos of a money laundering scheme gone wrong in the dark comic thriller The Kill Room.
+On the latest show, Kristin joins an aspiring country star on a quest to follow his dreams in The Neon Highway.

 To read more, visit NightsAndWeekends.com.